 Part family saga, part medical drama, part thriller, all set in a historical setting, WINTER SISTERS is sure to delight and enrage as it traverses unspeakable evil to tremendous good.

-I am so, so honored to welcome Robin to the blog couch.
-Please join us in conversation.
+I am so, so honored to welcome Robin to the author interview series.
+Please join us!

 I grew up in Loudonville, which is just north of Albany on Route 9, but we often drove into the city to attend church, visit the doctor, shop, go out to dinner.
 From the wide back seat of my mother’s Bonneville, I formed indelible memories of the city: the Hudson River seemed wide and forbidding, the trains traveling right down the middle of Broadway spoke of faraway places, and the grand, rococo spires of the churches were enthralling and historic.
 Albany wears its history on its sleeve.
 Much of its 19th century architecture remains intact, giving Albany a distinctly visible link to its past.
 There were wooden row houses and elegant brownstones and verdant parks and enormous government buildings that to a child seemed like the larger world.
 Of course, it wasn’t Paris or Manhattan, but at that time, to my eyes, Albany was a fascinating, dangerous, romantic place, full of story and drama.
 That impression, and the desire to convey Albany’s legacy, has lingered with me in the years since.